 Season and cook the veggies in oil over medium heat.
 For an authentic pizza flavor, I like to use garlic powder and Italian seasoning.
 When the veggies are soft and the tomatoes have given off their juice, remove from the heat.

-Keeping the tortilla in the pan, top the tortilla crust with the ingredients in this order:
+With the tortilla in the pan, add the ingredients in this order:

 - Ricotta Cheese